You are currently viewing 10 Reasons Why Your Pinterest Traffic Dropped And How To Fix It

 In both of these cases, you can plead your case with Pinterest via their support desk.

-6) Don’t panic
+6) Don’t panic incase of a glitch

 There often isn’t much to do when a Pinterest glitch is happening other than to let them fix it.